Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

 defined in $\mathcal H:=\left\{u\in W^{1,2}(M):\int_MKe^{2\gamma u}=2\pi\mbox{ and }\frac{\partial u}{\partial\nu_g}=0\right\}.$ For all $u\in W^{1,2}(M)$ it holds

 for some constant $C$ which depends only on $M$, see \cite[Corollary 3.5]{phdthesis}.
 Using this and the fact that $\gamma\in(0,1)$ we can find a minimizer for $G$ as before.

-\begin{remark} Theorems \ref{teo005} and \ref{teo006} is not easy to deal with the case $\gamma=1$.
-If the surface is closed, this is the well known Nirenberg problem, which is still a open problem and it has attracted a lot of attention in the last decades.
-In the previous case, the functionals $J$ and $G$ are still bounded from below when $\gamma=1$, but in general it is not possible to find a minimizer.
-This follows by \cite[Proposition 4.5]{EOB}, see Section \ref{case_3}, which give us a nontrivial obstruction for functions to belong to PC($g$) and PC$^0$($g$). \end{remark}
+\begin{remark} Theorems \ref{teo005} and \ref{teo006} are not easy to deal with in the case $\gamma=1$.
+If the surface is closed, this corresponds to the well-known Nirenberg problem, which remains an open problem and it has attracted a lot of attention in the last decades.
+In the preceding scenario, the functionals $J$ and $G$ remain bounded from below even when $\gamma=1$, but in general it is not possible to find a minimizer.
+This conclusion is drawn from \cite[Proposition 4.5]{EOB}, as discussed in Section \ref{case_2}, which provides a nontrivial obstruction for functions to belong to PC($g$) and PC$^0$($g$). \end{remark}